 The bank of the megacorporations and private successor to the World Bank, based in the space station that also serves as the headquarters of the Corporate Court.
 All of the Big Ten own an equal share in the bank to ensure its neutrality.
 As the owner for practically every loan made to every Mega Corp. in the setting, Zurich-Orbital is a sacred cow that conserves the balance of power between them.

-An AA-ranked privatised police, security and prison firm, Lone Star serves as the police force for many cities in the CAS, UCAS and First Nations, as well as being Seattle's police force during the first three editions of Shadowrun.
+An AA-ranked privatised police, security and prison firm that bought much of US law enforcement wholesale following the disintegration, Lone Star serves as the police force for many cities in the CAS, UCAS and First Nations, as well as being Seattle's police force during the first three editions of Shadowrun.
 This made them disproportionately well-known to most players of the game as the Arch-Enemy of most of the city's native Shadowrunners, and "Lone Star" is still synonymous with "police" in general to many players.
 They lost their Seattle contract during the switch to the Fourth Edition, which afterwards went to Ares-owned Knight Errant.

 An AA-ranked private health company, renown for revolutionising the private health sector by introducing armed response teams to recover policy holders in high-risk zones, a subscription-based service that guarantees prompt service for a reasonable cost, and their devotion to policy holders' privacy.
 Most shadowrunners without a death wish tend to have a DocWagon contract, as their response teams can be found patrolling anywhere and any time, ready to pick up policy holders whose life signs go critical.